BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Methods

 \subsubsection{Dynamic weight generation}

-In multimodal learning, significant differences in data visibility, noise levels, etc., can lead to neglect of statistical dependencies and information redundancy between modalities during feature fusion, causing representation quality degradation due to noise interference.
+In multimodal learning, substantial discrepancies across modalities in visibility, noise levels, and other factors are often overlooked during feature fusion, ultimately degrading representation quality.
 To achieve precise modality feature fusion, we introduce an adaptive weight generation mechanism.
 By generating weights in each encoder component, it adaptively determines each modality's importance in each encoding state.
 These weights compile multimodal fusion representations in each encoding layer, as shown in Figure \ref{fig:DMIF}.
 First, the interactively fused multimodal features $f_{i}^{\prime\prime}$ are passed through a multi-layer fully connected network to learn feature weights at different encoding layers.
 Then, softmax normalization is applied to obtain each feature's percentage among all features.
 The resulting weights are multiplied with the corresponding feature vectors to obtain a multimodal feature $F_{i} \in \mathbb{R}^{N \times D}$ that adaptively adjusts feature distribution based on current needs.
 This feature, containing all features of the current encoding layer, effectively suppresses the impact of noise and irrelevant modalities on the model.
 The process is defined as:

 where $\mathbf{W}_{model}$ denotes the learned adaptive multimodal feature weight matrix, and $\sigma(\cdot)$ epresents the softmax function, ensuring the generated weights sum to 1 to reflect each feature's importance.
 The generated weight matrix $\mathbf{W}_{model}$ is element-wise multiplied with the interactively fused features: